clojure-emacs/cider/doc/up_and_running.md

 <kbd>M-x</kbd> `cider-jack-in` <kbd>RET</kbd>.
 This will start an nREPL server
 and CIDER will automatically connect to it.

+!!!
+Note

     If it is a `lein`, `boot` or `tools.deps (deps.edn)` project nREPL will be started with all dependencies loaded.
+Dependency auto-injection is currently not support for Gradle projects.

 Alternatively you can use <kbd>C-u M-x</kbd> `cider-jack-in` <kbd>RET</kbd> to
 specify the name of a `lein`, `boot` or `tools.deps` project, without having to visit any file in it.
-This option is also useful if your project contains some combination of `project.clj`, `build.boot` and `deps.edn` and you want to launch a repl for one or the other.
+This option is also useful if your project contains some combination of `project.clj`, `build.boot` and `deps.edn` and you want to launch a REPL for one or the other.

 !!!
 Tip